 Metaphors – First are the comparisons of truth with light.
 Just like light removes darkness and allows people to see, truth removes falsehood and lets people see from their inner eye, i.e., think.

 Another metaphor used is in the last line, Or every man be blind – Here blindness does not mean actual blindness.
 Blindness means the inability to see or understand the truth.
 It is the refusal to believe the truth.
 Just like light helps people to see, too much light is also blinding.

 The rhyming scheme used in Tell All the Truth but Tell It Slant isa-b-a-b-c-d-e-d.
 An instance of internal rhyming can be seen in this line: Too bright for our infirm Delight

 Tell all the Truth but tell it slant –

 Success in Circuit lies

 The Truth’s superb surprise

-Another sub-meaning of the poem is Dickinson’s indirect directing towards the false belief of religion.
-She was brought up as a catholic and had a very deep faith in God, but maybe because of the tragedies and isolation she went through, her thoughts on the idea of God changed?
-Maybe the truth of God not existing was the lightning she is referring to in the poem?
+Another sub-meaning of the poem is Dickinson’s indirect directing toward the false belief in religion.
+She was brought up as a catholic and had a very deep faith in God, but maybe because of the tragedies and isolation she went through, her thoughts on the idea of God changed.
+Maybe the truth of God not existing was the lightning she is referring to in the poem.
 Maybe this is why she wrote this poem with such sympathy, to avoid others from suffering the same fate as she did.